INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

 - The entrance is smack bang in the middle of an intersection, making it a hazardous entry with kids!
 There’s an alternative short cut which is safer (see ‘Shortcut’ below)

-- If you do decide to start here, take the subway to Borough Hall Station, (2,3 or the 4,5 train) or the N or R train to Court Street Station.
-Then walk a few minutes.
+By subway: If you do decide to start here, take the subway to Borough Hall Station, (2,3 or the 4,5 train) or the N or R train to Court Street Station.
+Then walk a few minutes to the starting point.

-Find Pedestrian Walkway entrance via the shortcut at Cadman Plaza Park
+Find the Pedestrian Walkway entrance via the shortcut at Cadman Plaza Park

 - As you exit the station, you’ll see a green park across the road (Cadman Plaza Park)